 The Blue Cave can be easily visited on an organized tour from Split, Trogir, Vis, Hvar, Omis, Makarska, or other neighboring islands.

-The Blue Cave Tours from Split or Trogir normally include a visit to other Croatian islands like Hvar, Budikovac, Paklinski, Vis and their attractions.
+The Blue Cave Tours from Split or Trogir normally include a visit to other Croatian islands like Hvar, Budikovac, Paklinski, Vis, Bisevo, and their attractions like Blue Cave, Monk Seal Cave, and others.
 There’s a genuine reason for it.

 Bisevo is the remotest island on the Croatian Adriatic Coast and takes about 3 to 4 hours from Split or Trogir by speedboat.
 It’s way too far to go and way too much money to shell out (more than 100 Euros per person) just to spend 10 to 15 minutes inside the cave.
 Isn’t it?

 Wouldn’t you want a good value for money?
 So, that’s what tour operators do.
 They add on beautiful stopovers in the itinerary to give you a good return for your Euros.

 It usually takes around 1 hour 30 minutes from Split or Trogir, an hour from Hvar, and 20 minutes from Komiža on Vis island to get to the Blue Cave.

 We spent two beautiful lazy days on Vis island.
 This made it easy for us to visit the Blue Cave from Komiža.

 Our Airbnb host called a local tour operator and arranged a speedboat tour to the Blue Cave.

 The journey to the Blue Cave itself is unforgettable.

 Imagine this.
 A speedboat sailing through the ocean, wind in your hair, bluish blue as far as your eyes could see, the sound of ocean waves filling your senses, the touch of ocean waves healing you, and the taste of adventure spicing up your appetite.